 That alone can bring brand awareness.
 I have been honored to meet numerous clients because they heard my podcast and contacted me.
 A podcast can help people learn about you and your business by connecting to your voice, tone, and who you are. it is an amazing and underused marketing tool.

-if you want to start a podcast, consider joining our Podcast Bootcamp which starts on October 15th, 2022.
+if you want to start a podcast, check out 6 Ways Businesses Use Podcasting For Smart Marketing and join out Podcast Bootcamp which starts on November 1, 2022.
 This is a course on our website that is self-paced and available anytime after it is launched.

 Also, check out our Rise Above Be Visible podcast for more tips!